 In the short time since hypersonic weapons have been deployed, they have proved to be a controversial addition to the arsenals of major world powers.
-Hypersonic cruise missiles and hypersonic boost-glide vehicles, which are capable of speeds well above Mach 5, introduce a number of complicating variables into the strategic calculus of nations, worrying arms control advocates and leaving defense departments scrambling to procure the systems to avoid losing a competitive edge.
+Hypersonic cruise missiles and hypersonic boost-glide vehicles, which are capable of sustained in-atmosphere flight speeds well above Mach 5, introduce a number of complicating variables into the strategic calculus of nations, worrying arms control advocates and leaving defense departments scrambling to procure the systems to avoid losing a competitive edge.

 Looking at the characteristics of hypersonic weapons, it is easy to grasp the destabilization and escalation risks they pose.
 The promptness of a hypersonic strike and its ability to avoid missile defenses calls into question the survivability of nuclear deterrents and thereby the concept of mutually assured destruction.
 Existing risks associated with warhead ambiguity are intensified when considering the narrow window of time decision makers would have to identify and respond to a hypersonic attack.
 Despite this, China is vigorously pursuing hypersonics in an effort to counter US asymmetric advantages in nuclear and missile defense systems.
 Its testing of hypersonic weapons has far outpaced that conducted by Washington, and Beijing’s DF-17 hypersonic glide vehicle has been operational since 2019, with other variants in development or near operational.
 Meanwhile, the United States’ first hypersonic system, the AGM-183A hypersonic cruise missile, is on a testing schedule that points optimistically to late 2022 as a possible timeline for deployment.